dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 // This plugs the Range observable from Rx v6 into the Select operator from Rx
 // v7.
 This is allowed, because all versions of Rx respect the IObservable<T>
 // contract.
-It might be suboptimal, because Rx operators recognized one
+It might be suboptimal, because Rx operators recognize one
 // another when you compose them, and can perform certain optimizations, and
 // that won't happen here because the v7 library isn't going to recognize this
 // Range operator as one of its own.
 But it will still work correctly.